-We have registered "Actelis Networks" as a service trademark in the United States, and we are the registered holder of the domain name Actelis.com that includes "Actelis Networks, Inc." We also have 20 registered patents in the United States; 5 registered patents in Europe, 1 registered patent in Mexico, and one pending patent application at WIPO, all of which in the general area of high-speed carrier class Ethernet service and transport over bonded VDSL2, G.SHDSL as well as Fiber covering various aspects of our technology.
+We have registered Actelis Networks as a service trademark in the United States, and we are the registered holder of the domain name Actelis.com that includes "Actelis Networks, Inc.".
+We also have 17 registered patents in the United States; 5 registered patents in Europe, 1 registered patent in Mexico, 1 registered patent in Indonesia, and 1 WIPO patent application, all of which in the general area of high-speed carrier class Ethernet service and transport over bonded VDSL2, G.SHDSL as well as Fiber covering various aspects of our technology.
 While we continue to consult with counsel on the advisability to seek patent protection of some of our algorithms, we rely heavily on trade secrets to protect our intellectual property around our technology.

-Without accounting for any potential patent term adjustments or extensions or other forms of exclusivity with respect to our U.S. issued patents, four expire between 2023 and 2024, 14 expire between 2025 and 2029, and ten expire between 2030 and 2038.
-Any patent issuing from the pending U.S. application will begin to expire in 2037.
-With respect to our European patents, two European patents are expected to expire between 2023 and 2029, and one European patent is expected to expire between 2030 and 2037.
-Our Mexican patent is expected to expire in 2026.
+Without accounting for any potential patent term adjustments or extensions or other forms of exclusivity with respect to our U.S. issued patents, 4 expire between 2024 and 2026, 5 expire between 2027 and 2030, and 8 expire between 2031 and 2038.
+Any patent issuing from the pending WIPO patent application will begin to expire in 2041.
+With respect to our European patents, 3 European patents are expected to expire between 2024 and 2026, and 2 European patent is expected to expire between 2027 and 2038.
+Our Mexican patent is expected to expire in 2026 and our Indonesian patent is expected to expire in 2028.